rocon/espo/README.md

 14. *hi/has + -it*

 The usage of the verb to have (like *havi/havas*) as an auxiliary verb + generic passive participle to express the perfect tense is very widespread amongst Western-European languages.
 It is easier to understand and use than the corresponding Esperanto grammatical usage of the conjugated verb to be (*esti/estas*) + a tense-carrying active participle which is also an adjective.
 My proposal is to introduce a new verb *hi/has* (with the -av- dropped out) in combination with a generic passive participleending in *-it* (with the -n- and the -a dropped out) , irrespective of the transitivity of the verb.
-Examples: *mi has dormit* (I have slept) - compare with *mi estas dorminta* in the intransitive, and *mi has legit la libro* (I have read the book) - compare with *mi estas leginta la libron* in the transitive.
+Examples: *mi has dormit* (I have slept) - compare with *mi estas dorminta* in the intransitive, and *mi has legit la libro* (I have read the book) - compare with *mi estas leginta la libro* in the transitive.

 15. *ferti*